quynhneo/quynhneo/README.md

 ### Hi there, I am Quynh (pronounce almost like Quinn) 👋
 - I am a physicist by training, and my main career is in physics.
 My GitHub is mostly about data science/machine learning projects.
-- 🔭 I worked on [topic modeling](https://github.com/quynhneo/detm-arxiv) and [dialect map](https://github.com/ds3-nyu-archive/ds-dialect-map) of the arxiv articles in collaboration with Professor of Physics [Kyle Cranmer](https://as.nyu.edu/content/nyu-as/as/faculty/kyle-s-cranmer.html) and [Data Science and Software Services](https://github.com/ds3-nyu-archive) at New York University.
+- 🔭 I worked on [topic modeling](https://github.com/quynhneo/detm-arxiv) and [dialect map](https://github.com/ds3-nyu-archive/ds-dialect-map) of the arxiv articles in collaboration with Professor of Physics [Kyle Cranmer](https://as.nyu.edu/content/nyu-as/as/faculty/kyle-s-cranmer.html), [Sinclert Pérez](https://github.com/Sinclert) and [Data Science and Software Services](https://github.com/ds3-nyu-archive) at New York University.
 - Open-source highlights:

   Big texts and graph mining tools: [arxiv-public-datasets](https://github.com/mattbierbaum/arxiv-public-datasets).
 I contributed to adapting the packages to a new data pipe line from Google Cloud Service.